How your scanner uses OCR to read printed text, and where the magic happens

 When it comes to the more elaborate tests – recognizing printing in any possible font, or the Holy Grail of OCR, deciphering handwriting such as the kind that’s often found in the courtesy and legal dollar amounts of a check (known as a “CAR/LAR engine” on checks) – then things get a lot more complicated.
 That requires a serious OCR engine written by a software company that specializes in it.
 Orbograph and Mitek’s A2iA are two examples of companies that do this.

 Those kinds of full OCR engines, at least in the banking world, are either built into the bank’s main software package or run alongside it.
-They’ll use complex algorithms that can identify thousands of different fonts, as well as handwritten block and cursive letters, and account for all sort of different situations as they read the key information printed on the check.
+They’ll use complex algorithms that can identify thousands of different fonts, as well as handwritten block and cursive letters, and account for all sorts of different situations as they read the key information printed on the check.
 It’s a whole different animal from what can run on a scanner, but hopefully you can see how both are good at the jobs they’re designed for!

 We hope you’ve enjoyed this look into the interesting but largely unknown world of scanners and OCR, and that we’ve helped you understand a little bit more about the silent processes in the background that have helped machines learn how to read.